 Project Lead: Dr Phil Christopher | The University of Melbourne Problem / thesis The Australian construction industry has faced severe challenges over the past few years.
 Spiralling costs of building materials and construction have made housing less affordable.
 Productivity, sustainability, health and well-being, and safety imperatives together with the market-wide expectation for high-quality design have further challenged traditional construction.
-This project aims to develop a roadmap for Smart Prefab and Industry 4.0 for the Australian building industry.
-We are developing this roadmap through a thorough review of world best practice and industry 4.0 principals coupled with a series of workshops with industry leaders in construction in Australia to better understand opportunities and barriers facing them.
-List of partners:
+Outcome This project developed a roadmap for Smart Prefab and Industry 4.0 for the Australian building industry.
+This was developed through a thorough review of world best practice and industry 4.0 principals coupled with a series of workshops with industry leaders in construction in Australia to better understand opportunities and barriers facing them.
+Project Outcomes: https://building4pointzero.org/projects/the-implication-of-industry-4-0-for-the-construction-industry-towards-smart-prefab/ List of partners: